MTL667/ticketdesk/README.md

 2. Get the List ID from the ClickUp URL (format: `/v/li/{LIST_ID}`)
 3. Generate an API token in ClickUp Settings > Apps > API
 4. Add the token and List ID to your `.env` file
-5. Create a ClickUp Form for your List (ClickUp Settings > Forms)
+5. Create a custom field for email tracking:
-6. Copy the form URL and add it to `NEXT_PUBLIC_CLICKUP_FORM_URL` in your environment
+   - Go to your ClickUp List settings
+   - Add a custom field with type "Email" or "Text"
+   - Note the field ID (default: `e041d530-cb4e-4fd1-9759-9cb3f9a9cbe4`)
+   - If you use a different field ID, update `EMAIL_FIELD_ID` in:
+     - `lib/clickup.ts` (filterTasksByEmail function)
+     - `app/api/tickets/route.ts` (POST endpoint)

 ### 5. Run Development Server